Traffic Modeling - Phantom Traffic Jams and Traveling Jamitons

 Conclusions

 The observation that simple, purely deterministic traffic models possess jamiton solutions indicates that phantom traffic jams are not necessarily caused by individual drivers behaving in a "wrong" way.
 In fact, they can even occur if all drivers behave by the exact same laws.
 In the considered traffic models, two key effects work towards the occurrence of phantom traffic jams: first, denser traffic travels slower; and second, it takes a certain "adjustment time" for drivers to react to new traffic conditions.
 These effects are counter-acted by a certain tendency of the drivers to drive preventively.
 In light traffic, the good effects dominate.
 In heavy traffic, the bad effects prevail.
-Hence, phantom traffic jams are probably an unavoidable feature of traffic flow.
+Hence, phantom traffic jams are a feature of traffic flow that is not completely avoidable.

 Benefits of a better understanding of jamitons

 Real traffic possesses jamitons.
 Hence, a better understanding of their structure can be beneficial for the simulation and prediction of real highway traffic.
 Furthermore, the research can be one step towards answering the key question "how can the occurrence of phantom traffic jams be avoided".
 The occurrence of jamitons depends on the model parameters, such as road capacities, speed limits, and driving behavior.
 A deeper understanding of jamitons may give indications on how to lower peak densities, and how to shift the critical threshold density at which jamitons occur upwards.
-The latter may be achieved by electronic devices that assist the drivers' behavior in a subtle fashion.
+The latter may be achieved by electronic driving assistence hardware that helps drivers (in a subtle fashion) to accelerate and decelerate more smoothly, and thus to make the occurrence of jamitons less likely.

 Scientific Publications